 Culver's Banana Split

-Known for their mouthwatering variety of ice creams, Culver’s is a popular chain in the Midwest.
+Known for their mouthwatering variety of ice creams, Culver's is a popular chain in the Midwest.
 You may think that a banana split is a healthier option than, say, a milkshake, but this definitely proves that wrong.
-With a whopping 1,065 calories and 60 g of fat, this is definitely not a dessert that should be consumed solo.
+With a whopping 1,090 calories and 61 grams of fat, this is definitely not a dessert that should be consumed solo.